CravateRouge/qBittorrentSearchPlugins/README.md

     password = "bazqux"
     ...
 ```
-After this is done you can follow the same steps as with the other plugin.
+When this is done, you can follow the same steps as with the other plugin.

 F.A.Q
 -----